phil294/coffeesense/docs/guide/component-data.md

 ## Adding a Framework

-If your Vue UI framework has a lot of users, we might consider bundling its support in Vetur.
+If your Vue UI framework has a lot of users, we might consider bundling its support in CoffeeSense.

-You should first consider adding `vetur` key to your `package.json` and publishing the tags / attributes together with your package (just as you would do for `d.ts` files).
+You should first consider adding `coffeesense` key to your `package.json` and publishing the tags / attributes together with your package (just as you would do for `d.ts` files).
 If you automate the process of generating the Component Data JSON from your source code, then users can always enjoy up-to-date support for your framework.

-Here is an example of [Nuxt.js](https://nuxtjs.org/) adding Component Data support: https://github.com/vuejs/vetur/pull/1921.
+Here is an example of [Nuxt.js](https://nuxtjs.org/) adding Component Data support: https://github.com/phil294/coffeesense/pull/1921.